Thank you for your response

 Examination fees need to be paid by the candidate at the time of enrolment.
 The applicable fees will be specified on the NACIN website, along with the manner of payment.

 It is a computer-based test consisting of Multiple-Choice Questions only.

 NACIN shall declare the result within one month of the conduct of examination and would be communicated to the candidate by email/post.

-In order to become GSTP, the person must score minimum 50% of the total marks.
+In order to become a GSTP, the person must score at least 50% of the total marks.
 The person is required to pass the exam within a period of 2 years of enrolment.
 There is no limit on the number of attempts taken by the candidate during the said period of 2 years.